menu

 Thornton is a very small town located in the state of California.
 With a population of 1,004 people and just one neighborhood, Thornton is the 755th largest community in California.

-Thornton is a blue-collar town, with 49.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Thornton is generally considered to be a blue-collar town.
+49.00% of the Thornton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Thornton is a town of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Thornton who work in farm management occupations (12.54%), healthcare suport services (10.26%), and management occupations (10.26%).

 The per capita income in Thornton in 2022 was $18,655, which is low income relative to California and the nation.
 This equates to an annual income of $74,620 for a family of four.
 However, Thornton contains both very wealthy and poor people as well.
 Thornton also has one of the higher rates of people living in poverty in the nation, with 36.66% of its population below the federal poverty line.